Important Classes of Morphisms and the Relative Cotangent Sequence in Tangent Categories: Split Tangent Submersions

 commutative.
 This then implies that the diagram

 commutes and so that the whole diagram is a weak pullback.
 Appealing again to the final statement of Lemma \ref{Lemma: Folklore for weak pullbacks} we get that the square

 is a weak pullback.
-Running this same argument for all $m \in \N$ and using that the powers of the tangent functor $T^m$ preserve every structure weak pullback and pullback in sight allows us to conclude that $\pi_1$ is a $T$-submersion. \end{proof}
+Running this same argument for all $m \in \N$ and using that the powers of the tangent bundle functor $T^m$ preserve every structure weak pullback and pullback in sight allows us to conclude that $\pi_1$ is a $T$-submersion. \end{proof}

-As we can see in Definition \ref{Defn: TSubmersions} above, $T$-submersions are defined in more general situations than when the horizontal descent $\theta_f$ is necessarily defined.
-This is not an issue in practice because conventional practice favours working with display $T$-submersions, such as in \cite[Proposition 2]{BenVectorBundles} and \cite[Proposition 2.28]{GeoffMarcelloTSubmersionPaper} for instance.
-In order to relate $T$-submersions to the horizontal descent $\theta_f$, we need to assume that the map $f:X \to Y$ is $p$-carrable.
-In this situation we find that a map is a $T$-submersion if and only if its horizontal descent admits a section.
+As we can see in Definition \ref{Defn: TSubmersions} above, split $T$-submersions are defined in more general situations than when the horizontal descent $\theta_f$ is necessarily defined.
+This is not an issue in practice because conventional practice favours working with display $T$-submersions; cf.\! \cite[Proposition 2]{BenVectorBundles} and \cite[Proposition 2.28]{GeoffMarcelloTSubmersionPaper}, for instance.
+In order to relate split $T$-submersions to the horizontal descent $\theta_f$, we need to assume that the map $f:X \to Y$ is $p$-carrable.
+In this situation we find that a map is a split $T$-submersion if and only if its horizontal descent admits a section.